Learning To Mush – Dog Sledding In The Yukon

 So three things not to do or at least speak up if you can't do it.

-Our first run was out and around the lake and pretty easy I must say and having to set up and break down your own team was the hardest thing of the day.
+Our first run was out and around the lake and was pretty easy I must say.
+Having to set up and break down your own team was the hardest thing of the day.
 I loved how we were fully responsible for our own team and even fed them.
 It was a great start for sure.

 We continued up over another very bumpy track and all made it back to the ranch OK.
 There was four on my crew.
-A german couple and another single lady like me.
+A German couple and another single lady like me from Italy.

 Me on top of Bonneville with my team.
 I remember stacking it really hard at the bottom of a hill (I stopped braking too early) and being so very proud of myself that I hung on to my sled.
 I finally got my shit together and got up only to see Rugar looking at me with this ultimate look of pity on his face.
 I know dogs expressions and he was thinking “oh struth how did we get this unco??”.